Marlinho

-Marlon Matheus da Silva (born 24 March 1994), known as Marlinho, is a Brazilian professional footballer who plays as a midfielder for Madureira.
+Marlon Matheus da Silva (born 24 March 1994), known as Marlinho, is a Brazilian professional footballer who plays as a midfielder.

 Career

-Club

 On 17 August 2015, Marlinho moved to Norwegian Tippeligaen side Aalesunds FK on loan for the remainder of the 2015 season.
 Following the conclusion of the 2015 season, on 15 December 2015, Marlinho signed a three-year contract with Aalesunds.